Deco&Design

 In conclusion

 The older a piece of furniture is, the more valuable it is.
-Its value comes from its uniqueness, from the fact that it clearly belongs to a particular style, or from the fact that it was made by famous cabinetmakers.
-If it is damaged, it can only be restored by specialists because otherwise its value is compromised.
+Its value lies in its uniqueness, its clear belonging to a particular style or the fact that it was made by famous cabinetmakers.
+If it is damaged it can only be restored by specialists, otherwise its value is compromised.
 Buying such furniture is an investment just like buying a work of art.

-Vintage or retro furniture is the furniture we choose with our heart and soul out of a desire to give personality to our home, to create a special place or to relive memories.
-It is not bought as an investment but for pleasure and its value is often sentimental.
+Vintage or retro furniture is the furniture that we choose with our soul out of a desire to give personality to the home, to create a special place or to relive memories.
+It is not bought as an investment but to please us and its value is often sentimental.

-Antique furniture is new furniture made to look old using various techniques and materials.
+Antique furniture is new furniture made to look old using different techniques and materials.

 About the author